Mahra Sultanate: British protectorate

 Sultan Ali bin Abdulla had three sons, all of whom predeceased him.
 He died in 1907 and was succeeded by Sultan Abdulla bin Isa, to whom was continued the annual stipend paid to his predecessor.
 The Sultan of Socotra and Qishn receives a salute of 9 guns, which was made permanent in 1902.

-In the 1940s Al-Mahra and its neighbouring regions along the Gulf were forced to sign Advisory Treaties, and those who refused were subjected to deadly airstrikes delivered by the British Royal Air force.
-The Advisory Treaty meant that the local leadership no longer had jurisdiction over their internal affairs, and the treaty gave the British government complete control over the nation's internal affairs and the order of succession.
+In the 1940s Al-Mahra and its neighbouring regions along the Gulf were forced to sign Advisory Treaties,.
+Those who refused were subjected to deadly airstrikes delivered by the British Royal Air force.
+The Advisory Treaty meant that the local leadership no longer had jurisdiction over their internal affairs.
+The treaty gave the British government complete control over the nation's internal affairs and the order of succession.
 The Advisory Treaties caused resentment against British rule and the spread of Arab Nationalism in Al-Mahra and the rest of the Arabian Peninsula.